Stéphane Israël

 Stéphane Israël (born 3 January 1971) is a senior French civil servant.
 He was a magistrate at the Court of Audit, chief of staff at the French Minister of Economics, Arnaud Montebourg; worked in the aeronautics industry at Astrium, a subsidiary of European Aeronautic Defence and Space Company.
 He was appointed CEO of Arianespace in 2013.
+He departed from his position as CEO at the end of 2024.

 Early life and education

 Stéphane Israël is the son of a law professor and a psychoanalyst.
 He attended the Lycée Jean-Baptiste-Say and the Lycée Henri-IV (both in Paris).
 There he published a school newspaper entitled Le Même et l'Autre.
 As an admirer of François Mitterrand, he was active in his youth in the SOS Racisme association.

 From 1994 to 1995 he was a teaching assistant at Harvard University in the United States.

 He entered the École normale supérieure in 1991 where he studied history.
 He graduated with a DEA, which corresponds to a master's degree.
 He also graduated from the École nationale d'administration.